LCA-CI-builds-repair/pymc/docs/source/contributing/review_pr_pymc_examples.md

 (review_pr_pymc_examples)=
 # Review a PR on pymc-examples

-The target audience for this page are reviewers of PRs in pymc-examples repo.
+The target audience for this page are reviewers didn't intend to originally.
+Think of this as CI breaking.

+## 5. Check CI
+* CI in pymc-examples is very specific and has never had a false failure yet.
+* What it does, however, is skipping some files from given checks!
+Make sure to check the file is not excluded from CI when reviewing.

+## Checklist
+This might be moved to a comment added by a bot to every new PR, see [pymc-examples#288](https://github.com/pymc-devs/pymc-examples/issues/288) pymc-examples repo.
 It mostly gathers resources from its [contributing guide](https://github.com/pymc-devs/pymc-examples/blob/main/CONTRIBUTING.md), [PR template](https://github.com/pymc-devs/pymc-examples/blob/main/.github/PULL_REQUEST_TEMPLATE.md)